 Unison is not intended to address needs created by unemployment, ongoing debt, or long-term or recurring situations.
 Unison provides financial support for emergency situations only.

 It is expected that applicants will make all reasonable efforts to access other resources, such as looking for additional work to supplement income, undergoing financial counselling, and applying for all relevant government benefits.

 Unison does not provide financial support for business related expenses.
 If you are looking for work related support, please reach out to your local music provincial association for guidance on what funding is available both provincially and nationally.

-Is financial support available to music workers across all provinces in Canada?
+Is financial support available to music workers across all provinces and territories in Canada?

 Unison’s Financial Support Programs are available to all Canadian residents.

 - Canadian Citizen, Permanent Resident or Work Permit for a minimum period of five years

 - Must reside in Canada at least 6 months of the year and have a Canadian address and banking account